Chip Reardin was born in Bloomington, Indiana on June 19th, 1983.

 Chip is an accomplished musician in his own right, and contributes regularly as a studio musician to various productions in addition to producing and engineering.

-Chip has produced and engineered many professional album projects, including working for Gary Katz, producer of Steely Dan, Straight No Chaser on Warner Music Group, The Main Squeeze, and many more to his credit.
+Chip has produced and engineered many professional album projects, including working for Gary Katz, producer of Steely Dan, Straight No Chaser on Atlantic Records, The Main Squeeze, and many more to his credit.
 Chip continues to live and work professionally in Bloomington, Indiana managing his studio, as well as producing, mastering and engineering music.